Extension of the past lifetime and its connection to the cumulative entropy: Background and preliminary results

 for $\theta\neq m$. {$\Box$} \end{example}

-In the forthcoming theorem we investigate the commutative property for the reversed relevation transform. \begin{theorem} The reversed relevation transform of $X$ and $Y$ is commutative if and only if $X$ and $Y$ satisfy the proportional reversed hazards rate model. \end{theorem} \begin{proof} If $X$ and $Y$ satisfy the proportional reversed hazards rate model as specified in (\ref{reversed:H:R:Model}), then (\ref{G:symbol:F}) yields
+In the forthcoming theorem we investigate the commutative property for the reversed relevation transform. \begin{theorem} The reversed relevation transform of $X$ and $Y$ is commutative if and only if $X$ and $Y$ satisfy the PRHRM. \end{theorem} \begin{proof} If $X$ and $Y$ satisfy the PRHRM as specified in (\ref{reversed:H:R:Model}), then (\ref{G:symbol:F}) yields

 for $\theta>0$, $\theta\neq 1$, and the desired result follows.
-To prove the converse, we assume that for all $x>0$
+To prove the converse, we assume that, for all $x>0$,

-Differentiating both sides of (\ref{equ:1}), we have
+Differentiating both sides of \eqref{equ:1}, we have

-where $f$ and $g$ denote the pdfs of $X$ and $Y$, respectively.
-Again, differentiating both sides of (\ref{equ:2}) we get
+where $f$ and $g$ denote the PDFs of $X$ and $Y$, respectively.
+Again, differentiating both sides of \eqref{equ:2}, we obtain